 Turquoise water means that it is shallow sand.
 Brown coral is mixed in.
 Brown is the color of most coral.
 Bright colors often mean that the coral is stressed.

-If you see of the following, instead of yelling and scaring them away, one uses hand signals.
+If you see of the following, instead of yelling and scaring them away, use hand signals.

 Turtle – “hang loose” thumb and pinkie extended and wiggling